rcpch/digital-growth-charts-server/docs/safety/csmf/clinical-risk-mgmt-plan.md

 ### Incident Management

 Clinical Risk Management activities within the Organisation and thehealthcare IT programmes and services offered are completed within the corporate risk management strategy.
-As such, clinical safety related incidents are dealt with in a similar manner as other incident within the organisational such as financial,reputational, technical and other service impacting categories.
+As such, clinical safety related incidents are dealt with in a similar manner as other incidents within the organisational such as financial,reputational, technical and other service impacting categories.

+### Safety Incident Management Process

+### Security Incident Management Process

+Security issues may be responsibly disclosed to growth.digital@rcpch.ac.uk for immediate action.
+We recognise and respect the work of security researchers and will treat your contribution with gratitude and appropriate action.
+We do not engage in vexatious CMA litigation.

+Internally we treat security issues with the highest priority.
+Once the 'acute phase' of any security threat is handled, we will then follow the Safety Incident Management Process, usually converting to a public GitHub Issue.

 ## Clinical Safety Competence and Training